Welcome to the

-We have been working for over 30 years to create and improve the Continental Divide National Scenic Trail -- 3000 miles through the Rocky Mountains from Canada to Mexico.
+We have been working for nearly 40 years to create and improve the Continental Divide National Scenic Trail -- 3000 miles through the Rocky Mountains from Canada to Mexico.
 We invite you to become a member of the Society, lend us your assistance, and enjoy the Trail.

 The mission of the Continental Divide Trail Society is to help in the planning, development, and maintenance of the CDT as a silent trail and to assist users plan and enjoy their experiences along the route.

 The Society is a grassroots organization, with about 250 members in nearly every State and several foreign countries.
 An advocate and resource for the hikers of today and tomorrow, we are funded entirely by membership support and sales of books and maps.

 Since CDTS was established in 1978, its director has been Jim Wolf, who is also the author of the Society's trail guides.
 CDTS is a charter member of the Partnership for the National Trails System.

 The Society's primary publication is the Guide to the Continental Divide, a series of seven volumes (updated from time to time) describing the route from Canada to Mexico.
 (The description in each book is presented north to south, except v.1, Northern Montana, which is also presented south-to-north).
 In some cases -- particularly Southern New Mexico -- the guidebook deviates from the official route in order to offer a recommended desirable alternative.